tru5tzz/group1-mock/Gateway/readme.md

 ## GUILINE - GATEWAY Application

-To make gateway node the application, do the following:
+To make the gateway node the application, do the following:

 1. Make sure a bootloader is installed.
 See the Troubleshooting section.
 2. Build and flash the **Bluetooth Mesh - SoC Switch** example to the device.
 3. Add component: Sensor Client, Generic Server Models
 4. In dcd_config.btmeshconf, add models: Generic OnOff Server
 5. Config component Generic Base: Enable Generic On/Off Server
-6. Copy file below into project: app.c, app.h,
+6. Copy the file below into the project: app.c, app.h, app_out_log.c, app_out_log.h,
- app_out_log.c, app_out_log.h,
  gateway_define.h
  sl_btmesh_uuid.c,sl_btmesh_uuid.h
-7. In file sl_bluetooth.c: add function sl_btmesh_set_my_uuid(evt) before function
-sl_bt_provisionee_on_event(evt).
-And then build and flash to device again.
+7. If you want to change the uuid device, do this step.
+In file sl_bluetooth.c: add function sl_btmesh_set_my_uuid(evt) before function sl_bt_provisionee_on_event(evt).
+And then build and flash to the device again.
 8. Provision the device in one of three ways:

    - NCP Host provisioner examples, see for example an SDK folder `app/btmesh/example_host/btmesh_host_provisioner` or [github](https://github.com/SiliconLabs/bluetooth_mesh_stack_features/tree/master/provisioning)